michaelthorne/michaelthorne.github.io/styleguide.md

 ---
 layout: page
 title: Style Guide
-excerpt: This is the front-end Style Guide for my personal website.
+excerpt: This is the front-end Style Guide for the website.
 It displays the typographic styles for the markup my of content.
 permalink: /styleguide/
 ---

 ## Style Guide

-This is the front-end Style Guide for my personal website.
+This is the front-end Style Guide for the website.
 It displays the typographic styles for the markup my of content.

 <hr class="separator">